-- A. Definitions.
+- D. Definitions.
 For the purpose of Part 2640, Rule 1.15 only, the following terms have the meanings indicated: - 1.
-"Board" means the Mississippi State Board of Medical Licensure. - 2.
-"Physician" means any person licensed to practice medicine or osteopathic medicine in the state of Mississippi as required by Part 2601, Chapter 02. - 2.3.
-"Physician Assistant" means any person meeting the requirements of licensure in the state of Mississippi as required by Part 2617, Chapter 1.

-- 3.4.
-"Licensee" means any person licensed and/or regulated by the Mississippi State Board of Medical Licensure to practice in the state of Mississippi.
-"Licensee" means any person licensed to practice in the State of Mississippi by the Board who has prescriptive authority. - 4.5.
-"Prescriptive Authority" means the legal authority of a professional licensed to practice in the state of Mississippi who prescribes controlled substances and is registered with the U. S. Drug Enforcement Administration in compliance with Title 21 CFR, Part 1301 Food and Drugs. - 5.6.
-"Pain Management Medical Practice" is defined as means a public or privately owned medical practice for which that provides pain management services to patients, a majority (more than 530%) of the patients are issued on a regular or recurring basis which are issued a prescription for, or are dispensed, opioids, barbiturates, benzodiazepines, carisoprodol, butalbital compounds, or tramadol for the treatment of chronic noncancerous pain.
-Included in this definition shall beis any practice that advertises and/or otherwise holds itself out to provide pain management services. more than one hundred eighty days (180) days in a twelve month period.
+"Board" means the Mississippi State Board of Medical Licensure. - "Physician" means any person licensed to practice medicine or osteopathic medicine in the state of Mississippi as required by Part 2601, Chapter 02.
+"Physician Assistant" means any person meeting the requirements of licensure in the state of Mississippi as required by Part 2617, Chapter 1. - "Licensee" means any person licensed and/or regulated by the Mississippi State Board of Medical Licensure to practice in the state of Mississippi. - 2.
+"Prescriptive Authority" means the legal authority of a professional licensed to practice in the state of Mississippi who prescribes controlled substances and is registered with the U. S. Drug Enforcement Administration in compliance with Title 21 CFR, Part 1301 Food and Drugs. - 3.
+"Pain Management Medical Practice" is defined as means a public or privately owned medical practice for which that provides pain management services to patients, a majority (more than 530%) of the patients are issued on a regular or recurring basis which-are issued a prescription for, or are dispensed, opioids, barbiturates, benzodiazepines, carisoprodol, butalbital compounds, or tramadol for the treatment of chronic noncancerous pain.
+Included in this definition shall be any practice that advertises and/or otherwise holds itself out to provide pain management services. more than one hundred eighty days (180) days in a twelve month period.
 Excluded from this definition are all licensed hospitals, state health department facilities, federally qualified community health clinics, volunteer clinics, hospice services, and out-patient surgical clinics.
-Physicians or practices or physician/clinic practice(s) at which the majority of the patients are treated for pain as a result of a terminal illness are also excluded from the definition of pain management practice. - B. The physician owner(s)/operator(s) of the pain management medical practice must possess and maintainhave, at all times, a majority ownership (more than 50%) by a physician or group of physicians licensed by the Board, and/or a hospital or health care entity registered with the Secretary of State to do business in the state of Mississippi.
-The physician or physician owners must practice an annual average of at least 20 hours per week within the state of Mississippi. - C. The of the pain management medical practice-and shallmust register with the Board unless it meets the exceptions defined above. the practice with the Board.
+Physicians or practices or physician/clinic practice(s) at which the majority of the patients are treated for pain as a result of a terminal illness are also excluded from the definition of pain management practice.

+- A. The physician owner(s)/operator(s) of the pain management medical practice must possess and maintainhave, at all times, a majority ownership (more than 50%) by a physician or group of physicians licensed by the Board, and/or a hospital or health care entity registered with the Secretary of State to do business in the state of Mississippi.
+The physician or physician owners must practice an annual average of at least 20 hours per week within the state of Mississippi. - B. The pain management medical practice and shallmust register with the Board unless it meets the exceptions defined above. the practice with the Board.
 No physician may practice in a pain management medical practice unless that practice is majority owned (over 50 %) by a physician or physicians, unless exempted under A.5 above.
-A hospital or hospital-system owned pain management practice is exempt from the majority ownership requirement. - B.D.
-Each A-physician owner of a pain management medical practice or medical director who owns, operates or is employed in any pain management medical practice must meet the requirements set forth below. - C. E. Each physicianlicensee who serves as medical director, manager, or employee or who provides care in a pain management medical practice must meet the requirements set forth below.
+A hospital or hospital system owned pain management practice is exempt from the majority ownership requirement. - C. Each Aphysician owner of a pain management medical practice or medical director who owns, operates or is employed in any pain management medical practice must meet the requirements set forth below. - D. Each physicianlicensee who serves as medical director, manager, or employee or who provides care in a pain management medical practice must meet the requirements set forth below.

-Application for Initial Registration and Renewal.
-A physician owner(s)/operator(s) of the a pain management medical practice must:
+Application for Initial Registration and Renewal - A physician owner(s)/operator(s) of the a pain management medical practice must: